 Clients who have once been audited by Oracle are familiar with ‘Oracle Review Lite’ scripts: Oracle uses them to audit clients, telling them how the Oracle programs are or have been used.
-More often than not, the outcome are a big surprisefor clients, with a large compliance claim as a result.
+More often than not, the outcome is a big surprisefor clients, with a large compliance claim as a result.
 Unfortunately the true business value of such claims can often not be explained.
-The reason for that problem is that Oracle implements nothing to protect clients from unknowingly using components that require additional licenses.
+The reason for this problem is that Oracle implements nothing to protect clients from unknowingly using components that require additional licenses.
 Also, Oracle provides no tools to visualize if currently of historically any of such components have been touched by anyone.
 With end users being unable to analyze the scripts themselves, many feel ‘lost’ as to how compliant they really are.
 Compliance claims come as an unpleasant surprise.
 As for the script output: It consists out of many .csv files for each individual database, some of which contain thousands of rows with data.
 Even for the most seasoned Database Administrator it is impossible to understand what the data implies before sending it out to Oracle.

 License Consulting is very capable in analyzing this audit data, and has been for many years.
 As former Oracle auditors, we use our skills to either reduce compliance claims from Oracle based on forensic facts found within the audit data, for assisting with ULA certifications or to provide a managed audit service to our clients around the world.
 With LicenseAudit.com we have developed an analysis tool to entirely automate the audit script analysis.
 It will be available to the masses in Q3 2016.
 A game-changing feature for both clients and Oracle is a free dashboard view, outlining the number of database instances where we have found an Option or Management Pack is (or has been) used.
 Users who see nothing unexpected, are reassured that no hidden surprises are revealed when audited by Oracle.
 Users who are surprised by specific findings, can pay a fee to get intimate insight in the analysis results in order to initiate further decision making.